-After driving on some rough 4wd roads, I reached my trailhead.
-It was still early in the season; the air was crisp and there were a few snowbanks lingering on the ground.
-I packed up and started to hike uphill and cross-country.
-It wasn’t long before I came across a faint old trail.
+After driving on some rough 4WD roads, I reached my trailhead and started hiking.
+The air was crisp, and there were a few snowbanks lingering on the ground.
+I hiked uphill and cross-country, and along the way, I came across a faint old trail.
 It was a surprise to find.
 As I wondered if it could be of native origin, I looked down and spotted an obsidian point.

 As I left the saddle, I lost sight of the old trail.
 I made my way across the mountainside, over loose Cambrian limestone and shale rocks, dodging trees, brush, and the occasional snow patch.
 And after a few more miles over hill and dale, I saw a small clearing ahead.
 This was my target search area.
 When I finally reached the area, I slowed down and began looking around more carefully.
-Almost immediately, I found an old camp, it was historical.
-I spotted an old Hole-and-Cap style tin can with soldered side-seams.
+Almost immediately, I found an old camp, and it was historical.
+I spotted an old Hole-and-Cap style tin can with soldered side seams.
 This type of can was among the first ever made.
-Seeing this doesn’t preclude a Native American presence, however, as in historical times they would often trade or work for canned foods.
+Seeing this doesn’t preclude a Native American presence, however, as in historical times, they would often trade or work for canned foods.
 But this also meant the camp could have just belonged to an old mining prospector.

-On my way back to my truck, I startled a couple of mule deer.
-They dashed off, disappearing into the trees as quickly as they appeared.
-I thought about how that little camp was more likely used as a hunting camp and for gathering pine nuts than a permanent camp.
-This might explain the lack of artifacts I saw there or any other structures up there.
+After lunch, I hiked back to my truck and startled a couple of mule deer along the way.
+They dashed off into the trees, disappearing into the trees as quickly as they appeared.
+I thought about how the wickiup was more likely used for hunting and gathering pine nuts by the Western Shoshone than a permanent camp.
+This might explain the lack of artifacts or any other structures up there.